b-straub/DexieNET/README.md

 - transactions capture the table names in two passes
 - if a second table is hidden behind a conditional statement, it must also be visited in the first pass
 - nested transactions contain all required table names
-- top level transactions must use *table.Transaction*, nested transactions are not yet supported
+- top level transactions must use *TAType.TopLevel*, the root transaction is implictly a top level transaction
+- parallel transactions are composed by a root transaction with *TAType.TopLevel* and top level child transactions

 ### Samples